Using Known Donors

 Known sperm donation: for parents

 There are a number of reasons why parents choose to conceive with a known sperm donor.
-Some want to have control over their choice of donor, but don’t expect the donor to have involvement with their child after the birth; others want a donor who will play a role in the child’s life of some kind, even if it is not a full parental role.
+Some want to have control over their choice of donor, but don’t expect the donor to have significant ongoing involvement with their child after the birth; others want a donor who will play a role in the child’s life of some kind, even if it is not a full parental role.
 See the separate section on co-parenting for situations where the father is intended to be fully recognised as a father and involved in the child’s upbringing.